Practicalities (Spring 2026)

 Discord channel

-Communication and study groups will happen remotely over Discord.
+All course related communication will happen remotely over Discord.
 Join the course's Discord channel through https://study.cs.helsinki.fi/discord/join/tdd

 Course duration